zabbix/zabbix/src/go/plugins/ceph/README.md

 The plugin uses Zabbix agent's logs.
 You can increase debugging level of Zabbix Agent if you need more details about what is happening.

-If you get the error "x509: cannot validate certificate for x.x.x.x because it doesn't contain any IP SANs", probably you need to set the InsecureSkipVerify option to "true" or use a certificate that is signed by the organization’s certificate authority.
+If you encounter the error `"x509: cannot validate certificate for x.x.x.x because it doesn't contain any IP SANs"` in `restful` mode, you may need to set the `InsecureSkipVerify` option to `true` or use a certificate signed by a valid certificate authority.
+This error does not occur in `native` mode.